Bound-electron self-energy calculations in Feynman and Coulomb gauges: detailed analysis: Results

 \section{Results}

-We conduct two sets of SE correction calculations.
-First we consider the $1S_{1/2}$ state in three hydrogen-like ions: argon ($Z=18$), xenon ($Z=54$), and uranium ($Z=92$).
-We adopt the results from the work~\cite{hen} as a benchmark for the comparison.
-For this reason, the values of nuclear radii as well as the values of fundamental constants, e.g. the fine-structure constant $\alpha$ and the Hartree energy in eV, are taken to be the same as there.
+In the present work, we conduct two sets of SE-correction calculations.
+First, we consider the $1S_{1/2}$ state in three hydrogen-like ions: argon ($Z=18$), xenon ($Z=54$), and uranium ($Z=92$).
+We adopt the results from Ref.~\cite{hen} as a benchmark for comparison.
+For this reason, in the first part of calculations, the values of root-mean-square (rms) nuclear radii as well as the values of fundamental constants, e.g., the fine-structure constant $\alpha$ and the Hartree energy in eV, are taken to be the same as there.
 The obtained data are used to analyze the convergence of the many-potential contribution.

-We then reproduce the results from the work~\cite{se_yerokh}, the rms radii and models of the nuclei are chosen to coincide with the corresponding work.
-In that part, the SE correction is presented in terms of the function $F(\alpha Z)$, defined as:
+Second, we study the SE corrections for the $1S_{1/2}$, $2S_{1/2}$, $2P_{1/2}$, and $2P_{3/2}$ states in a set of hydrogen-like ions with the nuclear charge $Z$ in the range from $Z=10$ to $Z=100$ and compare the obtained results with the ones presented in Ref.~\cite{se_yerokh}.
+In this case, the rms radii and models of the nuclear-charge distribution are chosen to coincide with those in the corresponding work, however, for $\alpha$ the numerical value from the CODATA (2018)~\cite{codata_2018} is used.
+In the second part, the SE correction is represented in terms of the dimensionless function $F(\alpha Z)$, defined as:

-We use the numerical value for $\alpha$ from the latest CODATA (2018)~\cite{codata_2018}.
-The data obtained in the second part of the work are used to analyze acceleration-convergence schemes.
+The data obtained in the second part of the work are used to analyze the acceleration-convergence schemes.